alexcheng1982/jdk-loom-faq/README.md

 It's possible to implement `getUser` correctly with multithreading support in Java, including `Executor`s and thread pools.
 However, it's not an easy task, even for most-experienced developers.
 You have to deal with `Executors`, thread pools, thread interruption, timeout, cooperative cancellation,  graceful shutdown.

-With structured concurrency, you can simply treat concurrent subtasks as they are running in a single thread.
+With structured concurrency, we can simply treat concurrent subtasks as they are running in a single thread.
 Those assumptions still hold.
 This makes concurrent programming much easier.

 ### How to use structured concurrency?